 c.
 A declaration by the chair that a motion is carried or defeated, which declaration is reflected in the recording or minutes of the meeting, is conclusive evidence of the board action.

 2. Recusal.
-As court volunteers, board members must comply with Rule 2.11 (Personal Interests) of ACJA § 1-303, Code of Conduct for Judicial Employees.
+BRule 2.11 (Personal Interests) of ACJA § 1-303, Code of Conduct for Judicial Employees is incorporated in this chapter and made applicable to board members.
 Under this rule, a board member must withdraw from all participation on a matter that is or may be before the board in which the member has an actual or potential conflict of interest or where the member’s voting or participation may result in the appearance of impropriety.

 a.
 Recusal is required to preclude: